epw/consensus/Consensus Book.md

 Now, take a look at that list of Stressors you got from the scenes in the first session, and pull out the notes you took about the details that you and the other players established about the world.
 Go over them carefully and follow the steps listed in the chapter on Forces to create the world that the characters inhabit.
 See where the things you’ve already established can fit in, and use other parts to inspire you.

 When thinking of Forces, because you need to have interesting things to say, choose what resonates with you.
-Pick things that put you in the mindset of: deep connections, magical ethics, … .
+Pick things that put you in the mindset of: deep connections, magical ethics, everyday miracles, and things that lurk in shadows.
 Pick things that you would love to read, or binge-watch.
 Things that make your mind overflow with vivid imagery, things that make you yearn to explore and change the world.

 ## The Second Session and Beyond